II. Definition

 - Disseminated Neisseria gonorrhoeae

-- Disseminated candida albicans (immunocompromised patients)
+- Disseminated candida albicans (Immunocompromised patients)

 - Mixed oral anaerobic and aerobic Bacteria (Injection drug use)

-V. Mechanisms
+VI.
+Mechanisms

 - Deep penetrating wound to the palmar surface of the hand or finger (most common)